Emotional Intelligence and Interpersonal Skills-Do You Need These Qualities As a Christian

 • Through intentional actions and reflection, you can improve your social skills

-• You Can start by increasing your self-awareness by observing your emotions and identifying what triggers them.
+• You can start by increasing your self-awareness by observing your emotions and identifying what triggers them.

 • Journaling or mindfulness exercises can help you track patterns and understand how your feelings influence your behavior.